People's Defence Force (Myanmar): Equipment

 In January 2022, the PDF launched its own small arms manufacturing operations.
 It began to mass-produce the FGC-9 PCC through 3-D printing, a semiautomatic carbine that operates on 9mm cartridges.
 Over 70 workshops were manufacturing rudimentary weapons by April 2022.
-An organization of military defectors known as the People's Soldiers Production Team (PSPT) began an arms manufacturing operation called Project A-1.
-PSPT aimed to economically produce variants of the M16, M4A1, and the AK-47 as well as ammunition, such as 5.56×45mm NATO, 7.62x39mm, 7.62×51mm NATO, 9×19mm Parabellum, .22 caliber cartridge, RPG-7 rocket-propelled grenade, 60mm Lightweight Mortar round, 40×46mm grenade, and the M67 grenade.
+An organization of military defectors known as the People's Soldiers Production Team (PSPT) began arms manufacturing operation called Project A-1 and K-1.
+Other workshops aim to economically produce variants of the M16, M4A1, and the AK-47 as well as ammunition, such as 5.56×45mm NATO, 7.62x39mm, 7.62×51mm NATO, 9×19mm Parabellum, .22 caliber cartridge, RPG-7 rocket-propelled grenade, 60mm lightweight mortar rounds, 40×46mm grenades, and the M67 grenade.

 Video footage and reports of an Air Force jet shot down in Kayah State on 18 February 2022 led to speculation that the PDF possessed man-portable air-defense systems.

-Project Home, a supply company based in Bago Region under NUG Military Region 2, strives to work on manufacturing an ultralight trike to transport weapons and wounded fighters.
+Chinese-manufactured GBP-128 mine-clearing line charges were captured by PDF forces from Tatmadaw positions on 20 July 2025 and August 2026.